Undo Manager#

 achieved by the transaction

-When transactions take place, they also emit event notifications on the key transaction milestones so that other services can make use of the events.
+When transactions take place, they emit events when the top-most transaction begins and is finished.
 The event notifications are for the begin of the transaction, and the commit of the transaction if it is successful or the rollback of the transaction if it fails.
-Please see the next sections for more detail on how these event notifications work during a transaction.

 A